jlobue10/SteamDeck_rEFInd/README.md

 ./SteamDeck_rEFInd_install.sh
 ```

-Alternatively, if the `pacman` repositories experience an issue, you can run these last two lines instead, for a `pacman` free installation method.
+Alternatively, if the `pacman` repositories experience an issue during the `pacman` based installation, you can run these last two lines instead, for a `pacman` free installation method.
 ```
 chmod +x refind_install_no_pacman.sh
 ./refind_install_no_pacman.sh
 ```

 If all went well, you should have rEFInd setup with SteamOS as the default loading OS.
 Feel free to adjust the timeout from 5 seconds to whatever desired value in the refind.conf file.
 This is how long you will have to choose your OS before the default OS loads.
 A value of -1 for the timeout will automatically boot the default OS unless a button or trackpad is interacted with in the pre-boot sequence, after powering on.
 Select the desired OS using the right trackpad and the R2 (trigger) button, or with the D-Pad and A button.

+For additional configuration options, please see the rEFInd official documentation.
+My supplied config file uses manual OS boot stanzas on purpose to control the icon order from left to right.
+This feature is something that I plan to take advantage of in the config file generation (and installation) GUI that I am developing.
+Please feel free to deviate from this and use rEFInd's ability to detect EFI files and OSes to boot, if you want.
+The config file has a lot of potential options that I encourage people to explore.

+## **Restoring _missing_ EFI entries**

+In case either the SteamOS or rEFInd EFI entries are deleted (for instance by a BIOS update), you can just run the provided restore_EFI_entries.sh script.
+This script will detect if either EFI entry is missing and only re-add missing entries (no duplicates created).

 ## **Necessary steps for _reinstalling Windows_**